crcx/retro12/literate/RetroForth.md

 :s:keep (s-s) compiling? [ &s:skip class:word ] if here [ s, ] dip class:data ;
 ````

+And now a quick `'` prefix.
+(This will be replaced later).
+What this
+does is either move the string token to the temporary buffer or compile
+it into the current definition.

+This doesn't support spaces.
+I use underscores instead.
+E.g.,

+    'Hello_World!

+Later in the code I'll add a better implementation which can handle
+conversion of _ into spaces.

 ````
 :prefix:' compiling? [ s:keep ] [ s:temp ] choose ; immediate
 ````